saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-18-juniper-lxml-xpath-examples.md

     )
 </pre>

-To look at what was gathered, use json.dumps because otherwise OrderedDicts look silly:
+To look at what was gathered, use json.dumps (printing OrderedDicts looks silly):
 <pre style="font-size:12px">
 from json import dumps
 print(dumps(interfaces_list_of_dict, indent=4))
 </pre>

 There are a lot of 'uninteresting' interfaces that Juniper has for internal use.
-Filtering them out is easy:
+Can be done with multiple letnghty XPATHs, but sometimes using `any` to filter them out is easier:
 <pre style="font-size:12px">
 uninteresting = ["jsrv", "local", "igb", "ixlv", "bme", "32768", "16384", "32767"]